syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 In this example, a [DropDownList](https://ej2.syncfusion.com/aspnetcore/documentation/drop-down-list/getting-started) component is rendered as the filter UI for the **"EmployeeID"** foreign key column.
 The [dataSource](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_DataSource) property of the DropDownList component is set to the employees data, and the fields property is configured to display the **FirstName** field as the `text` and **EmployeeID** field as the `value`.
 The `value` property is set to the current filter value of the column.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/how-to/filter-ui-foreign/razor %}
+{% include code-snippet/grid/how-to/filter-ui-foreign/tagHelper %}
 {% endhighlight %}
-{% highlight c# tabtitle="foreign.cs" %}
-{% include code-snippet/grid/how-to/edit-template-foreign/foreign.cs %}
-{% endhighlight %}
-{% highlight c# tabtitle="employeeView.cs" %}
+{% highlight c# tabtitle="filter-ui-foreign.cs" %}
-{% include code-snippet/grid/how-to/edit-template-foreign/employeeView.cs %}
+{% include code-snippet/grid/how-to/filter-ui-foreign/filter-ui-foreign.cs %}
 {% endhighlight %}
 {% endtabs %}